meilisearch/documentation/guides/main_concepts/indexes.md

 For example, a `movie` index with documents containing each information about a movie.
 On the same server, you could have another index containing all the `movie reviews`, where each document contains information about a review.

 Each of the indexes has information about the fields found in the documents, how MeiliSearch handles them, and their order of importance.
-An index also has its own synonyms, relevancy rules and stop-words.
+An index also has its own synonyms, relevancy rules, and stop-words.
 The information of one index never acts on another index.

 This means, you can create synonyms for a `movie` index and different synonyms for a `clothes` index on the same MeiliSearch server.